The NapCap story

 How did you turn the idea into a reality?

 ‘When the idea of Chelsea Village (our group’s accommodation camp in Mogadishu) came about, no ready-made solutions existed that satisfied my quality and safety requirements.
 So with the design in mind, I started looking for a manufacturer.
 I realised that the best organisation to build these units would be a shipyard.
 All the capabilities are available on the same spot: plumbing, welding, electrical work, woodwork, furniture, with the experience of working in small spaces.
 I visited shipyards all over Europe.
-It was very important to me that the quality of the workmanship was to European standards.
-Brodosplit in Croatia were the perfect fit.’
+It was very important to me that the quality of the workmanship was to European standards.’

 What is the future for NapCap?